 Majid Jaberi-Douraki, Ph.D., is an associate professor of mathematics and data science.
 He also is an affiliated researcher with the Johnson Cancer Research Center at Kansas State University.

-He co-leads the K-State and University of Missouri-Kansas City collaboration 1Data.
-The partnership cleans and standardizes preclinical human and animal health data and adds it to a data clearinghouse.
-The 1Data researchers and researchers around the world can then access and use that data to rapidly develop and test new therapeutics, drugs and medical technologies for both humans and animals.
+He leads the collaboration 1Data between K-State and the University of Missouri-Kansas City.
+As part of the partnership, preclinical human and animal health data are cleaned and standardized and are then added to the 1data clearinghouse.
+Researchers at 1Data and around the world can then access and use this information to develop and test new therapeutics, drugs, and medical technologies for both humans and animals.
 In addition, he serves as the director of the FARAD program at K-State.

-Researchers are continuing to refine the program and plan to add more diseases.
+Researchers are continuing to refine the platform and plan to add more drugs and disease indications.
 They also developed a version of the program that veterinarians can use for companion animals.

 He joined the team at K-State Olathe in July 2020.

-His work is published in multiple scientific journals, including Advanced Functional Materials, eLife, PLoS Computational Biology, Cancers, Pharmaceutics, Pharmaceuticals, Nature Scientific Reports, Journal of the American Pharmacists Association, Animals, Journal of the American Veterinary Medical Association, Companion Animal Medicine, Journal of Animal Science, ACS Applied Bio Materials, Nanotoxicology, Preventive veterinary medicine, Aquaculture, Frontiers in public health, Journal of Theoretical Biology, Journal of Biological Dynamics, PLoS ONE and Mathematical Biosciences.
+His work is published in multiple scientific journals, including Advanced Functional Materials, eLife, PLoS Computational Biology, Cancers, Pharmaceutics, Pharmaceuticals, Nature Scientific Reports, Journal of the American Pharmacists Association, Animals, Journal of the American Veterinary Medical Association, Companion Animal Medicine, Journal of Animal Science, ACS Applied Bio Materials, Nanotoxicology, Preventive Veterinary Medicine, Frontiers in Public Health, Journal of Theoretical Biology, PLoS ONE and Mathematical Biosciences.